Volunteers help feed UP veterans Independence Day dinner

-ESCANABA, Mich.
-(WLUC) - A community-wide effort ensured local veterans and their families will have a hearty Fourth of July meal this weekend.
+A community-wide effort ensured local veterans and their families will have a hearty Fourth of July meal this weekend.

 Robert Van Damme, Navy veteran and Board Chair of the Community Foundation of Delta County handed out 80 free food baskets to local veterans to show their appreciation for their service with the help of several volunteers.